ChristopherBradley/radpath/Readme.md

 # RadPath

-The purpose of this program is to generate a route through an area that covers every path specified, while minimising doing the same path twice (The Chinese Postman Problem).
+This app aims to generate a nice route through every path on a map.

 ## Dependencies
 Python 3.9
-pip install numpy scipy pillow networkx matplotlib
+pip install numpy scipy pillow networkx matplotlib brew install ghostscript
-For testing: pip install -e .

 ## Usage

-* Step 1: Place the image you want to draw on into the "data" directory with the name "map.png"

-* Step 2: Start the program (python src/main.py)
+* Step 1: Start the program `python src/main.py`

+* Step 2: Upload an image of a map with the "Upload Basemap" button

-* Step 3: Click to place circles at any intersections you want
+* Step 3: Click and drag on the map to draw (or remove) nodes and edges

-* Step 4: Click and drag to draw edges between the intersections
+* Step 4: Click "Generate Route" and wait for the algorithm to finish

-* Step 5: Press Enter to create a Radpath
+* Step 5: Click "Download Route" (or take a screenshot) to keep a copy

-Other notes:
-- The path will start from the first node you place.
-- You can click on existing nodes or click and drag on existing edges to remove them.
-- After pressing Enter, you can save your radpaths by copying the edges.json file somewhere else.
-- An estimation for the total route distance gets printed when you generate the radpath.
+Happy running!